-So that you know that if you're friend weighs W over 2, you must also weigh W over 2, to keep that weight in the center W. And then we have the supports at those center towers, so to speak, is going up W.
+So that you know that if you're friend weighs W over 2, you must also weigh W over 2, to keep that seesaw horizontal.
+This double seesaw example is exactly how the Firth of Forth Bridge acts.

+So, we have the suspended weight in the center W. And then we have the supports at those center towers, so to speak, is going up W. And then it's anchored down W over 2.